-your express written authorization. by law, no identifying information about you will be released without If you have any questions about this notice.
+your express writtenauthorization.
+If you have any questions about this notice.
 You may contact OHS at (651) 431- 2470.
 You will be given a copy of this notice to keep.
-Thank you. flh be filled OU by programs lf} Client Name: Program Name: This notice was given and explained t othepatientonProgram Staff Initials
+Thank you. flh be filled OI by programs If} Client Name: Program Name: This notice was given and explained to the patient on